-Bt Timah/Holland, Newton, Stevens, Tanglin and Robertson Quay/River Valley
+Bt Timah/Farrer Rd/Holland, Newton, Stevens, Tanglin and Robertson Quay/River Valley

-If you own skittish/reactive pets, remember that animals read body language - they don't choose pet sitters base on scent or looks.
+If you own skittish/reactive pets, note that animals read body language - they don't choose pet sitters base on scent or looks.
 When they sense fear (esp from sweet gentle humans), it activates their hunting mode.
 Many locally experienced pet sitters got scratched and bitten, resulting fear in entering the pets' homes.
-Skittish pets not only look up to animal loving humans but also those who exhibit confidence and a strong sense of leadership (of the pack or pride).
+Skittish pets not only look up to animal loving humans but MUCH MORE to those who exhibit confidence and a strong sense of leadership (of the pack or pride).

-Familiarity and long term bonding is very crucial since pets recognize my voice tone and no-nonsense style.
+GENUINE pet owners will acknowledge that familiarity and long term bonding are crucial since pets recognize my voice tone and no-nonsense style.
 I study them, build strong, long term relationships with them (and their owners) and treat them like my own, thus making it easy to reinforce discipline and correct them.
 I have the same clients for up to 15 years or until their pets' last days.
-Some clients included me in new rental homes' search and opnions, in their pets' hospital visits, in adoption process at pet shelters, in house moving, etc. We still keep in touch and have visited clients who relocated overseas, we share pet food recipes and wildlife travels.
+Some clients included me in new rental homes' search and opinions for location (because I have been to so many houses, I lost count!), dog/cat proofing homes, in their pets' hospital visits, in adoption process at pet shelters, in house moving, etc. We still keep in touch and have visited clients who relocated overseas, we share pet food recipes and wildlife travels.

-Due to past unpleasant experiences, I will only accept regular clients during peak periods.
-Reasons being:
+Due to past unpleasant experiences, I will only accept regular clients during peak periods because

-1. Too many cat owners complained about their multiple inconsistent pet sitters.
-Some claimed that they are serious with my services, but later disappeared or gave excuses, went for multiple inconsistent pet sitters AGAIN.
-Most got screwed up and came to look for me again which I will NOT entertain.
-Inconsistent pet owners usually end up having inconsistent pet sitters.
+3. TOO MANY pet owners complained about their multiple inconsistent pet sitters.
+Some claimed that they are serious with my services, verbally booked me but later went silent or gave excuses, hired the next inconsistent pet sitter.
+Most got screwed up and came to look for me again which I declined.

-2. Many dogs were cared for by previous pet sitters/boarders who undermine discipline (not firm, too nice, too young, inexperienced, allow misbehaving).
-These dogs then exhibited bad habits at my place and it's frustrating as I will NOT allow other dogs at my place to catch these habits.
+4. Many dogs were cared for by previous pet sitters/boarders who undermine discipline (not firm, too nice, too young, inexperienced, allow misbehaving).
+These dogs then exhibited bad habits at my place and IT'S VERY FRUSTRATING as other dogs catch on to these bad habits.
 I ended up correcting these bad habits but some clients still patronize their previous pet sitters/boarders due to cheap rates or obligation.
-Whereas my regular clients' dogs instantly know the protocols and discipline the moment they step into my place.
+Whereas my regular clients' dogs instantly know the protocols the moment they step into my place.

 It's not about how much I earn from you, but rather how much I save for you by doing all the work which you don't do it personally daily.
 ALL regular clients and visitors (to my place) feedback that I do the most among all pet sitters/boarders/hotels they had used previously, and some paid me up to double (1 cat client paid triple).
 I cannot waive cost for transport, paid parking, ERP in CBD areas and Sentosa residents since such expenses are high in Singapore.